Listen to Podcast

-And as I mentioned, the cybersecurity checklist, we talked a lot more about this in detail in our Cybersecurity Readiness playbook, so go ahead and check that out after the webinar, if you haven’t had a chance to do so yet.
+And as I mentioned, the cybersecurity checklist, we talked a lot more about this in detail in our completely revised 2021 Cybersecurity Readiness for Nonprofits Playbook, so go ahead and check that out after the webinar, if you haven’t had a chance to do so yet.

 Putting this all into action